 Current position: Assistant Scientist, Groundwater Hydrology, Kansas Geological Survey, University of Kansas, United States of America

 Research focus: ecohydrology

-In 2015 he was awarded a Green Talent.
-He has worked closely with a far-reaching set of collaborators from institutions including the National University of San Luis, Argentina, the International Water Centre, Australia and the Helmholtz Centre for Environmental Research, Germany.
-With a fellowship from the National Socio-Environmental Synthesis Centre he will begin his research stay in Germany in the fall of 2016.
+Samuel has worked closely with a far-reaching set of collaborators from institutions including the National University of San Luis, Argentina, the International Water Centre, Australia, and the Helmholtz Centre for Environmental Research, Germany.

-2016 James R. Villemonte Excellence in Research Award, University of Wisconsin-Madison, USA
+2016 James R. Villemonte Excellence in Research Award, University of Wisconsin-Madison, United States of America

 CV as submitted for the Green Talents award (2015):